The Education

 High value is placed on teaching and learning through the arts and movement, not only as stand-alone subjects but also as an integral part of all learning experiences.
 These activities activate the will and feeling life of the child and support the development of flexible and creative thinking.
 As far as possible, all subjects are brought in an artistic way or through practical experience where doing precedes understanding.
 Wherever possible, practical activity paves the way for discovery and enquiry, which in turn leads to the formation of concepts.

 Each school is autonomous and reflects the unique qualities of the culture and place in which it has developed.
-Steiner Waldorf Schools in Aotearoa New Zealand strive to imbue their curricula with the unique spirit and history of this land and its peoples.
+Steiner Waldorf Schools in Aotearoa New Zealand are strongly committed to upholding and honouring the principles of Te Tiriti o Waitangi and strive to imbue their curricula with the unique spirit and history of this land and its peoples.
+For more information on schools across Aotearoa New Zealand see the Steiner Education website seanz.org.

 The Vision